hmwill/Polynomials.jl/README.md

 	julia> :y:rg

 denotes the `y` variable.
-If we are working with a single ring, a more convenient notation can be accomplished by directly importing the symbols of the ring into the current namespace.
+If we are working with a single ring, a more convenient notation can be done by directly importing the symbols of the ring into the current namespace.
 This can be accomplished using

 	julia> setvars(rg) |> eval